steveklabnik/rust_for_rubyists/book/chapter-07.rst

 Tasks
 -----

-The fundamenatal unit of computation in Rust is called a 'task.'
+The fundamental unit of computation in Rust is called a 'task.'
 Tasks are similar to 'lightweight' threads in Erlang or Go.
 Rust tasks are entirely isolated from one another, though.
 They're scheduled on an M:N basis to OS threads, so they're not quite green threads exactly, either: they'll be